maxwtrumpet/LASER/doc/MiCRO-ANT.md

 * `z_rotation_offset`: The z offset from the initial rotation.
 Only relevant if there is a matching Rigidbody component.
 Defaults to 0.
 * `x_scale`: The width scale of the image.
 Note that 100 pixels = 1 in-game unit.
 Defaults to 1.
 * `y_scale`: The height scale of the image.
 Note that 100 pixels = 1 in-game unit.
 Defaults to 1.
+* `x_begin`: What fraction of the original image width the sprite starts at.
+0 means left edge, 1 means right edge.
+Defaults to 0.
+* `x_end`: What fraction of the original image width the sprite ends at.
+0 means left edge, 1 means right edge.
+Defaults to 1.
+* `y_begin`: What fraction of the original image height the sprite starts at.
+0 means top edge, 1 means bottom edge.
+Defaults to 0.
+* `y_end`: What fraction of the original image height the sprite starts at.
+0 means top edge, 1 means bottom edge.
+Defaults to 1.
 * `r`: The red color mod (0-255) from the initial image.
 Defaults to 255.
 * `g`: The green color mod (0-255) from the initial image.
 Defaults to 255.
 * `b`: The blue color mod (0-255) from the initial image.
 Defaults to 255.